Small Self-Administered Schemes (SSAS) continue to be the most flexible pension arrangement for Shareholding Directors and Stake Holding Partners.

 - Most assets and investments within the scheme have no tax liability.
 For example bank interest and rental income are exempt from tax; also commercial property within the scheme is exempt from Capital Gains Tax on the ultimate sale.
 However tax credits from dividend income cannot be reclaimed.

-- From age 55 (or age 50 until 5th April 2010), the Member may commence taking a pension relevant to the value of the scheme investments and assets.
+- From age 55, the Member may commence taking a pension relevant to the value of the scheme investments and assets.
 As with any other pension, the Member may also take a maximum Tax Free Cash Lump Sum of 25% of the fund value.

 Disadvantages of SSAS: